 Various events, including caricatures by Bob Nilson, face painting, Pontine Theatre, Rock My Soul and T.J.
 Wheeler and Company.

 Visit Pro Portsmouth for more information, a complete schedule of events and to purchase buttons.

 First Night Wolfeboro

 December 31-January 1.
 A First Night celebration is also offered in Wolfeboro.
-Admission buttons this year cost $15 per person, which includes admission to multiple performances.
-Children 10 and under do not need a button if they are accompanied by an adult with a button. *This year's schedule is TBA.
+Admission buttons include admission to multiple performances.
+Children 10 and under do not need a button if they are accompanied by an adult with a button.

 Learn to Ski for Free Week